Interview With a Board Certified Specialist

 Q. What is your practice like?

-Most of my time is now spent running private study and reading groups for clinicians and psychotherapists.
-Many of these are in person in New York City but increasingly there are many on Skype/Zoom with participants from all over the world.
-For more information about my groups see my website: www.lewaron.com.
+Much of my time is also devoted to leading private study and reading groups for clinicians.
+While many of these groups meet in person in New York City, an increasing number are conducted online with participants from around the world.
+More information is available on my website.

-I have served as: President of the Division of Psychoanalysis (39) of the American Psychological Association; founding President of the International Association for Relational Psychoanalysis and Psychotherapy (IARPP); and Founding President of the Division of Psychologist-Psychoanalysts of the New York State Psychological Association (NYSPA).
-I am also the co-founder and co-chair of the Sándor Ferenczi Center at the New School for Social Research.
-In all of these activities I aim to further professionalize psychoanalytic psychology and expand our reach.
+I have served as President of Division 39 (Psychoanalysis) of the American Psychological Association; Founding President of the International Association for Relational Psychoanalysis and Psychotherapy; and Founding President of the Division of Psychologist-Psychoanalysts of the New York State Psychological Association.
+I am also Co-Founder and Co-Chair of the Sándor Ferenczi Center at the New School for Social Research.
+Across these roles, my goal has been to further professionalize psychoanalytic psychology and expand its reach.

-Q. What motivated you to seek board certification in psychoanalysis?
+Q. What motivated you to seek board certification?

 Q. What was the most challenging/interesting/surprising aspect of the board certification process?